ajbowen249/nvm/nvmCore/README.md

 | 00000001 | tttt|rrrr                               | rrrr|rrrr           |
 |          | type and number of the storage register | numbers of operands |

-Add adds the values of the two operand registers and stores the result in the storage register, with rollover bahavior defined by the type of the registers.
+Adds the values of the two operand registers and stores the result in the storage register, with rollover bahavior defined by the type of the registers.

 ### Subtract
 **Mnemonic**: SUB